 - A moving object does not stop moving by itself.

 - A rolling ball on rough surface or ground stops earlier than on the smooth surface because rough surfaces offer more friction than a smooth surface.
 If there would no force to oppose then the motion of a body than the moving body would never stop.

 Newton’s first law of motion states that ” A body continues its state of rest or of uniform motion in a straight line provided no net force acts on it.”

-Newton’s 1st law of motion deals with the inertial property of matter therefore newton’s 1st law of motion is known as law of inertia.
+Newton’s 1st law of motion deals with the inertial property of matter, therefore, newton’s 1st law of motion is known as the law of inertia.

 Why we need newton 1st law of motion?

-From the section of forces we discussed about some properties of forces,but from that section we said nothing about how forces affect motion.
+From the section of forces, we discussed some properties of forces, but from that section, we said nothing about how forces affect motion.

 - Newton’s second law of motion

 - Different types of motion in physics with examples